personal-server-community/the-default-stack/README.md

 # The Default Stack

-The goal of this repo is to provide you with a basic stack that will allow you to build any application without thinking much about the deployment.
+The goal of this repo is to provide you with a basic stack that will allow you to build any application for your own purpose without thinking much about the deployment.
+It will allow you to deploy already existing applications suitable for this default stack.

 It comes with basic services like: